aknay/aknay.github.io/_posts/2023-03-17-how-to-deploy-containerized-flask-application-to-a-kubernetes-with-kubeadm-on-virtual-machines-part-1.markdown

 1. Turn on both virtual machines.
 2. Go into each virtual machine and open the terminal.
 3. Type in the following command and take note of the IP address.

     ```
     ip addr show
     ```
-We need IP addresses from both machines.
+We need IP addresses from both virtual machines.

 ### 5.2 Install SSH server
 1. While we are the terminal, install `openssh server` using the following commmand for the both machines.